Buying a Car in New Zealand Step 3: The Paperwork

 Change of Ownership

 This is one of the most important documents of this list.
-It will state who is responsible for the car and who will pay fines and other fees.
-This can be done online on the NZTA website.
+The New Zealand Transport Agency (NZTA) Change of Ownership form will state who is responsible for the car and who will pay fines and other fees.
+This can be done online on the NZTA website (note that you will need to a New Zealand driver license to complete the form online).
 You and the seller will have to complete this form.

-If you prefer good old paper form, you can find the proper forms in any NZ Post office or AA insurance centre.
+If you prefer good old paper form or if you don’t have a New Zealand driver license, you can find the paper forms in any NZ Post office or AA insurance centre.

 Buyer’s form: MR13B